-The windshields are no longer just a piece of glass that protects you from outside elements.
 The integration of sensors and cameras, now an essential part of modern vehicles technology, has mostly been placed in the windshield – to optimize your driving experience.
 Once the modern windshield has been replaced, it requires a windshield calibration.
 Furthermore, this development in the automotive industry is helping to keep roads safer.

 Development in this area has been necessary, but at the same time, it makes the replacement of windshields more challenging.
 There are now several critical factors to consider: one of them being the windshield calibration.